agroimpacts/nmeo/materials/tutorials/aws-instances.md

 4. Hit Review Policy, name it something meaningful, and finish up
 5. Go to Users or Groups under IAM, and then assign that policy to the user or group.

+#### Assigning an IAM Role to an Instance
+You might need your AWS instance to be able to access other AWS resources, for example S3, so you have to assign an IAM role to it.

+To do that, you have to create an IAM role:

+1. Got to IAM console > Roles > Create Role
+2. Choose the IAM service you want to create the role for, in this case EC2
+3. Click Next:Permissions, and you can either choose to create a policy, or select an existing one.
+In this case, as an example, type in S3 into the filter window and choose AmazonS3ReadOnlyAccess
+4. Click Next:Review, and then name it.

+Now go back to the EC2 console, find the instance you want to give those permissions to, and in the Instance Settings choose Attach/Replace IAM Roles.
+Find the policy you just made and assign it.
+You will now have permissions.

+I used this approach to give permissions to a GPU instance on which I installed PIX4D.
+In this case, we needed to upgrade the GPU drivers to allow PIX4D's raycloud to be used, following [these instructions](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-nvidia-driver-windows.html), following all but steps 4-6, which seem out of date.

 ### Setting up an AWS Windows Server